 In all seriousness though (can we even talk seriously when it comes to these little grilled bites of happiness), they really are an incredible marriage of flavors.

-These spicy grilled jalapeño poppers are stuffed with the unforgettable savoriness of Frank’s RedHot, the creamy textures of the cheese, and the added bonus of the mild smokiness from the chicken and smoked cheddar.
+These spicy grilled jalapeño poppers are stuffed with the unforgettable savoriness of Frank’s RedHot hot sauce, the creamy textures of melted cheese, and the added bonus of the smokiness from the chicken and smoked cheddar.

 If you want a more creamy filling for your grilled jalapeño poppers, we’ve found it’s useful to whip the already softened cream cheese a bit, and then mix in some smoked cheddar (regular sharp cheddar also works just fine).
 This helps for the filling to be creamy instead of dense.
-Recipes that call for just cream cheese (not whipped) tend to come out a little dense grilled or cooked on the smoker.
-Still delicious, but it really depends on what you’re gong for.
+Recipes that call for just cream cheese (not whipped) tend to come out a little dense when cooked on the grill or smoker.

 If you want to go the bacon route I recommend mixing cooked crunchy bacon pieces directly into the jalapeño popper filling mix (rather than wrapping around the popper).
 The bacon will stay crunchy that way and not get soggy.
 But for this particular popper recipe, we’re really going with the Buffalo wing style flavors here, which is simply Frank’s RedHot hot sauce, chicken, and your dipping sauce of choice (ranch ranch ranch).
-No bacon needed (but I won’t be offended if you do!).
+No bacon needed (but I won’t be offended if you add some to the mix!).

 - You can smoke your chicken, then shred the meat (see how to smoke a whole roaster chicken here).

 - Buy a pre-cooked roaster chicken from your supermarket and shred the meat.

 - Cook up chicken pieces of any size and shred the meat.